Community Health Improvement

 Sustainable health.
 Sustainable health care.

-We have always encouraged healthy lifestyle choices and empower our members to take control of their health.That’s why we quickly raised our hands and got involved in 2011 when Iowa Governor Terry Branstad announced the Healthiest State Initiative.
+We have always encouraged healthy lifestyle choices and empower our members to take control of their health.
+Keeping our members and their communities healthy is the best answer to keeping health care affordable.That’s why we quickly raised our hands and got involved in 2011 when Iowa Governor Terry Branstad announced the Healthiest State Initiative.
 The goal of the Healthiest State Initiative is to rally Iowans from all walks of life to come together and make Iowa the healthiest state in the nation.

-A lot has happened in the five years since the Healthiest State Initiative was launched.
-We’ve worked with communities both large and small to make positive changes to their built environments — all of the physical parts of where we live, work and play.
-We’ve also empowered local businesses, nonprofits, schools and local governments to make their workplaces healthier for their employees.
-In the schools, this also positively impacts students.
-From these experiences, we’ve learned that…
+A lot has happened in the five years since the Healthiest State Initiative launched.
+We’ve worked with communities both large and small to make positive changes to their built environments — all of the physical parts of where we live, work and play to make the healthy choice the easy choice for residents.

-- Flexibility matters — Every community is different…Each has its own priority.
+- Flexibility matters — Every community is different.
+Each has its own priority.